 To that end, my work flips the narrative that German militarism was muzzled through its integration within NATO.
 Rather, I argue that the West German Defense Ministry and Luftwaffe strategically utilized this perception of benignity to articulate a new brand of German military, political, and defense-industrial hegemony tied intrinsically to multinational cooperation and consortium building.

 I previously earned my MA in international security and diplomacy from Georgetown University’s Edmund A. Walsh School of Foreign Service.
 I earned my B.A. from the Ohio State University with a double-major in history and German.
-As a longtime student of both history and international relations, I am perpetually intrigued by the interconnections, political, military, economic, or otherwise, that bind the world together.
 One of my major professional goals is to strike a balance between these two disciplines and develop a more assertive historical perspective into the analysis of contemporary events and international affairs.